France-Albert René: Democracy

-Faced with growing pressure from Seychelles’ principal foreign aid donors, René’s administration began moving toward democratic reform in the early 1990s.
+Faced with growing pressure from Seychelles' principal foreign aid donors, René's administration began moving toward democratic reform in the early 1990s.
 Following the collapse of the Berlin Wall and dissolution of the Soviet Union, he announced the restoration of multiparty democracy after nearly sixteen years of one-party rule.
 On 27 December 1991, the Constitution was amended to allow the registration of political parties.
 Among the returning exiles was James Mancham, who came back in April 1992 to revive the SDP.
 By the end of that month, eight political parties had registered to contest the first step in the transition process: elections to the constitutional commission, held from 23 to 26 July 1992.

 The Constitutional Commission, comprising 22 elected members, commenced work on 27 August 1992.
 Both René and Mancham appealed for reconciliation and consensus on a democratic constitution.
 The first draft failed to secure the required 60% approval.
 An amended version, however, was approved on 7 May 1993 and subsequently endorsed in a second referendum held from 15 to 18 June 1993, where 73.9% of voters approved the text.
 The first multiparty presidential and legislative elections since 1974 were held under the new constitution from 23 to 26 July that year.
 René secured a decisive victory, defeating both the SDP and the United Opposition (UO), a coalition of three smaller parties.
 International observers and all contesting parties declared the elections “free and fair”.

 The next presidential election, held from 20 to 22 March 1998, was contested by René, Mancham, and Wavel Ramkalawan.
 René won by a landslide, increasing his vote share to 66.6%.
 In the National Assembly elections that year, the SPPF garnered 61.7% of the vote.
-In 1999, Mancham shifted his allegiance to the centrist liberal Seychelles National Party (SNP), which became the principal opposition party, after gaining 42% of the vote in the 2002 parliamentary election.
+In 2002, after gaining 42% the centrist liberal Seychelles National Party (SNP), became the principal opposition party, as the SPPF fell to 54%.